Women’s Health A-Z

 - Itching on abdomen, feet, and hands

 You should call your physician if you experience cramps that are accompanied by vaginal bleeding, have cramps on one side of the abdomen only, have heavy bleeding, pass solid material, or are unable to keep liquids down due to vomiting.
-Also call if you have itching associated with nausea, vomiting, jaundice, or fatigue and if you have sudden or extreme swelling.
+You should also call if you have itching associated with nausea, vomiting, jaundice, or fatigue and if you have sudden or extreme swelling.

 Third Trimester

 The third trimester, which starts at 28 weeks, is the home stretch.
-This is particularly exciting but also means that you are your biggest, which puts more pressure on your organs and can cause different symptoms.
+This is particularly exciting but also means that your bump is at its biggest, which puts more pressure on your organs and can cause new symptoms.
 Pregnancy symptoms during the third trimester may include the following:

 - Backaches